 Tuition & Fees

-Courses taught online are offered under section numbers that begin with ML (ex: INST603 ML01).
+Online courses are subject to standard tuition, technology fees, and an online course fee.
+Courses taught online are offered under section numbers that begin with ML (ex: LBSC602 ML01).
 Courses listed under that section code are NOT subject to fees associated with a physical campus.
 Fees for online courses using the ML section code are assessed on a per-credit hour basis.
 The technology fee is assessed based on full-time or part-time enrollment status.

 |College Online Program Fee (per credit hour)||$100.00||$300.00||$600.00||$900.00|

-Courses offered partially or completely on the College Park campus (these have section numbers like 0101, HY11, etc), have fees set by the Office of Extended Studies (OES), which the iSchool does not have control over.
+Courses offered during the summer are subject to fees set by the Office of Extended Studies (OES).
 You can view the summer tuition and fees on the OES website.
-For fully-online courses (section number SG01, etc), the iSchool Shady Grove fees apply.

 The University of Maryland offers loans, grants, and scholarships to undergraduate students.
 Learn More